khuyentran1401/production-ready-data-science-code/chapter8_configuration_management/04_environment_configs/README.md

 # Environment-Specific Configuration Management

+**Problem**: Data science models use different configurations for development (small datasets, fast models) and production (full datasets, optimized models), requiring manual parameter changes that are error-prone and hard to track.

 This example demonstrates advanced configuration management techniques from Chapter 8, focusing on environment-specific configurations and secure handling of sensitive data.

+**Why This Matters**: Environment-specific configurations enable seamless deployment from development to production while maintaining appropriate settings for each stage of the ML lifecycle.

 ## Features Demonstrated